 As you saw from my previous articles about different types of minimalism, there are a lot of ways to be minimalist.
 If you haven’t read these posts yet, I suggest you go back starting with the first one: What is an Aesthetic Minimalist?
 Work your way through them, and look for things about them that seem interesting and exciting.

 My personal favorite, if you haven’t guessed, is what I call “gradual minimalism.”
 I’m big on planning, so huge decisions in my life usually do not happen quickly.
 Choices that I make happen over months or years.
 I’m nearly a decade into my minimalist journey and I know there will still be more changes.
 Also, as I mentioned before, I will choose easy over simple.
 For example, I recently bought an air fryer from Amazon because even though it’s big and bulky, it makes my life easier.
 I can bake things in there without having to turn on the oven and make the RV hot, which then requires me to use the air conditioner.
-We use it several times per week, so it’s been worth it even if I’m less than thrilled about how much space it takes up.
+We use it several times per week, so it’s worth it even if I’m less than thrilled about how much space it takes up.
 I’m being true to myself and what I need to do to make my life better.
 Does that make me less minimalist?
 If it does, I don’t really care.

 So if you’re trying to be more minimalist but it feels like it’s starting to chafe, take a break.
 Perhaps you’re just going too fast for your comfort.
 Try slowing down or even stopping for a bit.
 Look at the situation from different angles.
 Focus back on what you really want, and see how your current actions are aligning with your goals.

 For me, possessions are just one aspect of minimalism.
 But it’s a good place to start.
 Owning and managing stuff tends to mess with how much time, money, and stress we have.
 Not to go all Marie Kondo on you, but is what you own making you happy?
-She says that as you hold each object, it should spark joy, like how you feel if you’re hugging a puppy.
+She says that as you hold each object, it should spark joy, like how you feel when you’re hugging a puppy.
 How much joy does your possessions create?
 How would your life be different if you didn’t own (fill in the blank)?

 There’s a saying among minimalists: do you own your stuff, or does it own you?
 Is a life dictated by your possessions a life that will make you happy and fulfilled?